epccs/RPUpi/Hardware/Testing/linux.md

 \\pi1\Samba
 ```

-Note the Pi also shows the user home folders but Ubuntu did not, I will ignor those.
+Note the Pi also shows the user home folders, but Ubuntu did not, I will ignore the difference.

 ## Web Server